amyles/coherence-workshop-handson/coherence-workshop-monitoring.md

 kubectl -n coherence-demo-ns create configmap coherence-grafana-dashboards --from-file=.
 ```

-Then label the dashboard configmap so that Grafana will register it:
+Then label the dashboard configmap so that Grafana will register it and display them:

 ```
 kubectl -n coherence-demo-ns label configmap coherence-grafana-dashboards grafana_dashboard=1